indexdata/foliojs/README.md

 Statefully increments the version number of the module by increasing its patchlevel by one.
 The major and minor parts of the version number are unaffected, so for example `2.0.13` becomes `2.0.14`.

 **Note.** This method exists only for its side-effect.
 If this was a Ruby library, the method name would end with `!`.
 After it is invoked, any old values of the module version, ID or content must be discarded, and new values obtained using `md.getVersion()`, `md.getId()` and `md.getJson()`.

+#### permissionNames()

+Returns an array of the names of all the permissions defined by the module descriptor.